xavidop/blog/gcp/_posts/2024-05-24-firebase-genkit-ollama.md

 ### Run Gemma with Ollama

-You will need to install Ollama by running `brew install ollama` and then run `ollama run gemma` to start the Ollama server.
+You will need to install Ollama by running `brew install ollama` and then run `ollama run gemma` to start the Ollama server running the Gemma LLM.

 ## Code explanation